ALOT

 Full permission has been granted from the Lipan and Stalking Wolf's traditional lineage, to provide these teachings in this way.

-Traditional teachings come from the blood, sweat, and tears of elders through the generations.
+Traditional teachings come from the blood, sweat, and tears of elders and ancestors through the generations.
 These elders did not go through these efforts so someone in the future could own and sell for personal gain.
-This is why the traditional teachings are provided at no charge.
+This is why the traditional teachings are provided either at no charge or enough to assure sustainability.
+We do provide these traditional teachings along with the clinical approach as requested by this lineage.

-Following the conventional format of psychological therapies, meant these teachings would still largely be in absence.
-ALOT was formed to teach these therapeutic tools rather than provide them through conventional therapy.
-So, these teachings are not only provided on a global scale but they are taught to other psychological professionals as a continuing education.
+Following the conventional format of psychological therapies, means these teachings would still largely be in absence.
+ALOT was formed to teach these culturally derived therapeutic tools so there are more choices in therapy.
+These teachings are not only provided on a global scale but they are taught to other psychological professionals as a continuing education.
 This is done to help remedy the great dearth of culturally derived therapies and technologies found in psychology today.